makerplane/canfix-spec/src/intro.rst

 A good example of this is cylinder head temperature.
 It makes sense to have a low alarm limit on CHT.
 It could indicate a failed sensor, a dead cylinder or other problems.
-When the engine is first started this would be in alarm because the engine hasn't had a chance to warm up.
-A simple less-than calculation would annunciate this alarm, but a smarter device could use a timer or the fact that the engine hasn't warmed up past a certain point yet to inhibit the annunciation of this alarm even though the temperature is below the threshold.
+When the engine is first started this would be in alarm because the engine hasn't had a chance to initially warm up.
+A simple less-than calculation would annunciate this as an alarm, but a smarter device could use a timer or the fact that the engine hasn't warmed up past a certain point yet to inhibit the annunciation of this alarm even though the temperature is below the threshold.
 Hysteresis can also be added to alarms as well to keep alarms from going in and out when the parameter is very close to an alarm limit.

-All of this could be configured in display devices and annunciators as well but it makes more sense for the measuring node to be configured with this information and transmit it to the receivers of the information.
-That way it only has to be configured in one place and the device that supposedly knows the most about the parameter has all the information necessary for the proper display and recording of the parameter.
+All of this could be configured in display devices and annunciators, but it makes more sense for the measuring node to be configured with this information and transmit it to the receivers.
+This way it only has to be configured in one place and it is supposed that the device which is actually measuring the parameter would better equipped to handle these decisions properly.

 Multiple networks can be installed and configured and data can be sent from one to the other with routers.
 Redundancy can be achieved by either duplicating nodes and/or networks.
 An example is given later in this specification.
-If there is a large amount of data the networks can be segregated into logical pieces and the common data transmitted from one network to the other with a router.
+If there is a large amount of data, the networks can be segregated into logical pieces and the common data transmitted from one network to the other with a router.

-Possible Applications
+Potential Applications
 ---------------------

 :numref:`initial` shows one possible entry level use of CAN-FIX (CF).
 There is